2hycaw/Model/README.md

 ## Usage

-The program can be run from within Spyder or directlty from the command line.
+The program can be run from within Spyder or directly from the command line.

 ## Files
 ```python